mercedezcastro/agc-reddit/README.md

 # Reddit Scraper for AGC

-Simple Reddit Scraper to obtain results from a subreddit.
-Configure as needed to suit your purposes.
+Simple Reddit Scraper to obtain submissions from a subreddit.

 ## Installation

-### Obtaining Reddit API Key

-Obtain a `REDDIT_CLIENT_ID` and `REDDIT_CLIENT_SECRET` by [following Reddit's official instructions for setting up a Reddit application](https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example#first-steps)

-Create a `.env` file and fill in the corresponding values from `.env.template`
+This project has been tested with python version `3.10.2`

 ### Install Python Dependencies